Nonmonotone subgradient methods based on a local descent lemma: Upper- functions and the descent lemma

 where $a$ and $b$ are continuous functions.
 It was shown in~\cite{aragonartacho2023boosted} that such functions satisfy a variant of the inequality~\eqref{eq:descentlemmaineq}, where the role of the gradient is replaced by any subgradient, and the constant $\frac{L_f}{2}$ in the quadratic term is precisely the parameter $\kappa$.

 Let us recall a related definition extracted from the book of Rockafellar and Wets (see~\cite [Definition~10.29]{MR1491362}) that will serve us to encompass both frameworks~\cite{aragonartacho2023coderivativebased} and~\cite{aragonartacho2023boosted}.
 It refers to a class of functions that is usually known as \emph{lower-$\mathcal{C}^2$} functions (correspondingly, a function $f$ is called \emph{upper-$\mathcal{C}^2$} if $-f$ is lower-$\mathcal{C}^2$).
 The properties of these functions have been well-studied in the context of variational analysis (see, e.g.,~\cite{MR1363364,MR2642725} and the references therein).
 However, to the best of our knowledge, this class has not received much attention in the numerical optimization literature.
-Beyond the already mentioned exceptions, we are only aware of~\cite{MR4635008}, where a sequential quadratic programming trust-region method is proposed for the problem of minimizing a Lipschitz continuous and upper-$\mathcal{C}^2$ function in a bounded region including $L$-smooth equality constraints.
+Beyond the already mentioned exceptions, we are only aware of~\cite{MR4635008}, where a sequential quadratic programming trust-region method is proposed for the problem of minimizing a Lipschitz continuous and upper-$\mathcal{C}^2$ function in a bounded region including $L$-smooth equality constraints, and of~\cite{deOliveira2023}, where the author studies a Frank–Wolfe method for nonsmooth upper-$\mathcal{C}^{1,\alpha}$ functions, relying on a generalized descent lemma for this class (see~\cite[Lemma~5]{deOliveira2023}).
+It is also worth mentioning that, in~\cite[Chapter~14]{WWBook}, the authors explore the structure of differences of weakly convex functions, consequently upper-$\mathcal{C}^2$, as upper-bounded models for nonsmooth optimization problems.

 \begin{definition}[Upper-$\mathcal{C}^2$ functions] Let $U$ be an open set of $\R^n$.
 We say that a function $\varphi:U \to \R$ is \emph{upper-$\mathcal{C}^2$} on $U$, if on some neighborhood $V$ of each $\bar{x}\in U$ there is a representation